Somehow Germans ended up with a reputation of being humorless. Part of that might be, because we put aside a certain time of the year to be funny.

 It is celebrated in most catholic reagions of Germany, namely the Rhineland.
 The most well-known and widely spread variation is the Rheinische Fassenacht (Rhenanian Carnival) with the biggest celebrations in Cologne and Mayence.

 The season traditionally starts on November 11th at 11:11, or am Elften Elften um Elf Uhr Elf.
 The eleventh eleventh at eleven past eleven.
-The number 11 is considered a wacky number in Germany, the first Schnapszahl1 and plays a big role in Karneval.
+The number 11 is considered a wacky number in Germany, the first Schnapszahl ((booze number, a number considering of all the same digits)) and plays a big role in Karneval.
 It also has sort of history roots especially for the rhenanian Carnival, related to the French Revolution.
 Elf.
 E-L-F. Ègalite, Liberté, Fraternité.

 The first parties and celebrations start then but are suspended during Advent and Christmas until February and the Carnival week starting with the main events on Weiberdonnerstag (Wench Thursday) going through Rosenmontag (Rose Monday) and Fastnachtsdienstag.
 (Carnival Tuesday).

 During that time the Elferrat reigns.
 This committee of eleven with a president at the top and in most places the Prinzenpaar (the prince couple) are the rulers of the carnival activities and will often judge comedic performances at the carnevalistic sessions.
 Their costumes and those of their gards and pages are often a mock-up of late medieval and Napoleonic or Prussian uniforms and clothing, closely related to the tradition of making fun of the government during the season.

 Each village and city in the region has their own Elferrat, their rulers and Prinzengarde or Funkengarde and of course the Funkenmariechen (Sparkling guard and Sparkling Mary) trailing them and dancing during the celebrations.